laravel/forge-docs/src/sites/user-isolation.md

 sudo -S service php8.1-fpm reload
 ```

-If you need further sudo access, you should login as the `forge` user and switch to the `root` user using the `sudo su` or the `sudo -i` command.
+If you need further sudo access, you should log in as the `forge` user and switch to the `root` user using the `sudo su` or the `sudo -i` command.

 ## Connecting Via SFTP